Mastering the Projector's Strategy: 4 Key Steps to Attracting the Right Invitations

 Have you ever won an award or received a compliment?

-How did it feel?
-Were you embarrassed?
+• How did it feel?

-Did you blush?
-Did you withdraw a little? — Did you suddenly feel naked?
+• Did you withdraw a little? — Did you suddenly feel naked?

 That is what recognition feels like.
-It is a whole-body experience.

-The best Recognition is the one you don’t see coming.
+The best recognition is the one you don’t see coming.

-My client Britney is a Projector.
 She describes recognition as the tingling you felt when your middle-school crush finally made eye contact or spoke to you.
 You felt giddy and weak in the knees.
 You wanted to run and hide.
 You’re tongue-tied.

 That is the essence of genuine recognition.
 The truth about you has been outed.